informalsystems/hermes/guide/src/tutorials/more-chains/start-relaying.md

         next_key: null
         total: "0"
         ```
-    The samoleans were transferred to ibc-1 and are visible under the denomination `ibc/C1840...` (it might be a different one for you).
+    The samoleans were transferred to `ibc-1` and are visible under the denomination `ibc/C1840...` (it might be a different one for you).

-- Transfer these tokens to ibc-3:
+- Transfer these tokens to `ibc-3`:
     ```shell
     hermes tx ft-transfer --dst-chain ibc-3 --src-chain ibc-2 --src-port transfer --src-channel channel-2 --amount 1000000 --timeout-seconds 10000 --denom ibc/C1840BD16FCFA8F421DAA0DAAB08B9C323FC7685D0D7951DC37B3F9ECB08A199
     ```
 - Wait a few seconds then query balances on `ibc-2` and `ibc-3`.
 You should observe something similar to:
-    - Balances at ibc-2:
+    - Balances on `ibc-2`:
         ```
         balances:
         - amount: "0"